 Tires of this age may be more worn and possibly have less tread, reducing traction, stability, and puncture resistance in all weather conditions.
 They may also face an increased risk of cracking or structural changes caused by environmental exposure.

 For maintenance, you should perform a monthly air pressure check and increase the frequency of inspections.
-Replacements are recommended at this stage.
+At this stage, we also recommend replacements.

 Over 10 Years Old: